tmannem/CovidPOC/README.md

 # CovidPOC
-Using Prophet to predict the Covid Infectio - A Work in Progress.
+Using Prophet to predict the Covid Infection - A Work in Progress.
 Used Towards Data Science to get the initial understanding